Sparse reconstruction in spin systems I: iid spins: Introduction and main results

 The small revealment theorem of \cite{SS} nevertheless suggests that if we want interesting non-transitive functions for which sparse reconstruction is possible, then we should probably look for noise-sensitive examples.
-A central example in the theory (see \cite{GS}) is left-to-right crossing in critical planar percolation.
+A central example in the theory (see \cite{GS}) is left-to-right crossing in a box in critical planar percolation.
 Here a lot is known about the spectral sample \cite{GPS}, but still, the proof of Theorem~\ref{t.cluegen} does not generalize in a straightforward way.
-We will nevertheless answer Benjamini's question by proving in Section~\ref{s.perc} that there is no sparse reconstruction, with an argument going in the opposite direction: we will produce a translation-invariant function from left-to-right crossings, and will show that if crossings had sparse reconstruction, then this transitive function would also have, contradicting Theorem~\ref{t.cluegen}.
+We will nevertheless answer Benjamini's question by proving in Section~\ref{s.perc} that there is no sparse reconstruction, with an argument that formalizes one's natural feeling that left-to-right crossing is not that far from being transitive, because the boundaries of the box should not play an important role.
+Namely, if one embeds an $n\times n$ box into a torus, and a left-to-right crossing occurs in the box, then the crossing is unlikely to stop exactly at the boundary, hence it is likely to work also in boxes shifted by a small macroscopic distance $\delta n$ on the torus.
+Thus, in a certain sense, the function is almost-quasi-transitive.
+(See Proposition~\ref{l.almosttran} for a precise formulation of this notion.)
+We then use Theorem~\ref{t.cluerandom} to conclude:

 \bth[No sparse reconstruction in percolation] There is no sparse reconstruction for $f_n$ being the indicator of left-to-right crossing in the box $[n]^2$ in critical bond percolation on $\Z^2$. \eth